Climate Impact Research

 © O. Romppainen-Martius, D. Steinfeld, S. Trefalt

-The main goal of the research within the Climate Impacts group is to further the understanding of the physical and dynamical processes that result in extreme weather events in Switzerland, and to describe them statistically.
-Our focus is on wind storms, severe convection and hail, and heavy precipitation.
+The main goal of the research within the Climate Impact Group is to further the understanding of the physical and dynamic processes that result in extreme weather events in Switzerland and to describe them statistically.
+We focus on wind storms, severe convection, hail, and heavy precipitation.

 Our mission statements:

-• Our analyses provide the basis for the development of new forecasting and nowcasting products.
+• Our analyses provide the basis for developing new forecasting and forecasting products.

 • Our results are shared with the scientific community through specialized journal articles and with the general public via public lectures and press articles.